schmee/daguerreo/README.md

  :smoothie "sugar + etnurmogbnmaaawtknonc-iaalco"
 ```

-As we can see, the first two tasks can be done in parallell, while the last two tasks are run sequentially, just as we would expect from looking at the task graph!
+As we can see, the first two tasks can be done in parallel, while the last two tasks are run sequentially, just as we would expect from looking at the task graph!

 Now, most of you are probably not making smoothies.
-Instead, imagine some complicated business logic that involves fetching data from multiple APIs, combining and transforming the recieved data, and then writing the result to a queue and a database:
+Instead, imagine some complicated business logic that involves fetching data from multiple APIs, combining and transforming the received data, and then writing the result to a queue and a database:

 ![Example 2](/images/example2.png)